 The Division of Plastic Surgery is internationally recognized for its expertise in treating complex craniofacial disorders, as well as functional problems with the jaw and airway.
-Amanda Gosman, M.D., is the division chief and the director of craniofacial surgery.
+We are a high-volume program, performing more than 1,000 procedures a year.
+Amanda Gosman, M.D., (pictured right) is the division chief and the director of craniofacial surgery.

 Our highly experienced team treats a wide range conditions, including cleft lip and palate, vascular lesions and craniosynostosis, a congenital defect that prevents normal skull and brain growth.
 Additionally, we perform plastic surgery for the ears and nose, reconstructive surgery following the removal of cancerous tumors and corrective surgery for sleep apnea.